klupsky/next-ecommerce/README.md

 - on the cart page, the user can change or remove the dots from the cart
 - the user can find the total on the checkout page and fill out all the shipping infos

+this is a desktop version btw - please look at it on a screen width bigger than 1680 px!

 ## Technologies used

 **Client:** Next.js, React, TypeScript, Jest, Paywright, styled Components